"I can’t do this anymore."

 To help navigate the rocky emotional waters of a breakup, here are five helpful ideas to consider:

 1. Feel so you can deal.
 If you're like most people, you want to get out of misery and back into joy and peace as soon as possible.
 But sometimes they block the healing process by stuffing their emotions.
 They hold it all in, and don't share their pain with anyone.
-They attempt to assuage the feelings of rejection, guilt, anger—or whatever the emotion—with substitutes (like eating too much, drinking too much, isolate themselves or ways).
+They attempt to assuage the feelings of rejection, guilt, anger—or whatever the emotion—with substitutes (like eating too much, drinking too much, isolating themselves).
 And soon the heart is numb; it's as frozen as a Minnesota lake in January.
 Rock solid.
 The problem is, if you don't deal with your emotions, you stay stuck in the pain and the past.
-But if you feel your feelings, and let them out in appropriate ways, you walk forward—inch by difficult inch—into healing.
-So talk to a trusted friend, journal your feelings, or go for a long walk or bike ride and talk to God about your stuff.
+But if you feel your emotions, and let them out in appropriate ways, you walk forward—inch by difficult inch—into healing.
+So talk to a trusted friend, journal your feelings, or go for a long walk or bike ride and talk to God about your hardships.

 4. Deal with fear.
 At times, the end of a relationship can put ideas into one's head: What if I'm making a mistake by leaving him?
 What if no one ever loves me again?
 What if I'm too old, too fat, too boring, or too whatever to ever find lasting love?